Continuing Education Activity

 Enhancing Healthcare Team Outcomes

 Cholinergic medications are useful for a variety of medical conditions.
-Healthcare workers, including pharmacists and nurses, need to be aware of the common adverse effects of cholinergic medications.
+Healthcare professionals, including pharmacists and nurses, need to be aware of the common adverse effects of cholinergic medications.
 Patients who are on a cholinesterase inhibitor should be seen for follow-up at three and six months to assess drug response, tolerance, and to prevent any symptoms of cholinergic excess.
 Stringent measures should be in place for agricultural employers to avoid accidental exposure to insecticides with cholinergic properties.
 Upon establishing a baseline, periodic blood tests should be done to check cholinesterase concentrations.
 Timely intervention can help prevent cases of overexposure and poisoning.

 All emergency department personnel, as well as primary care physician, should be trained and have easy access to drug intoxication procedures at all institutions receiving presentations of intoxication.
 Patients should receive education, in detail, regarding the common potential adverse effects of all new medications.

 When prescribing cholinergic drugs, an interprofessional team approach is essential.
 As outlined above, the adverse effect profile of these agents mandates such.
 Clinicians need to be aware of the benefits and limitations of cholinergic drugs when prescribing them.
 A pharmacist consult is beneficial; the pharmacist can verify dosing, look for drug-drug interactions, and perform medication reconciliation, and report back to the prescriber is there are issues.
-Nursing will need to be familiar with the adverse effect profile as they will often have the first contact with patients on subsequent visits.
+Nurses will need to be familiar with the adverse effect profile as they will often have the first contact with patients on subsequent visits.
 They can monitor for these adverse effects as well as evaluate medication compliance as well as therapeutic effectiveness.
 An interprofessional team approach, including physicians, specialists, specialty-trained nurses, and pharmacists, is essential in cholinergic therapy to achieve optimal patient outcomes.
 [Level V]